syntax-tree/unist-util-index/readme.md

 ###### Parameters

 *   `prop` (`string`)
-    — property to look up in each node to find keys
+    — field to look up in each node to find keys
 *   `keyFunction` ([`KeyFunction`][key-function])
     — function called with each node to calculate keys
 *   `tree` ([`Node`][node], optional)